Eyes Above the Water: Purchase the book or request a speaking session here.

 Back in the 1980s, when I was in Greek school, I remember flipping through the pages of my history book until I saw an image that stopped me in my tracks.

 It was a picture of a frightened woman holding her children’s hands, jumping off the edge of a mountain cliff.
 In the background, soldiers with long, thick beards and raised swords were chasing them.
-I wasn’t even a teenager yet, but that imagery of a terrified mother looking straight ahead—determined not to be captured—has stayed with me to this day.
+I wasn’t even a teenager yet, but that imagery of a terrified mother looking straight ahead—determined not to be captured into slavery—has stayed with me to this day.

 The text explained how the Ottoman Empire persecuted and enslaved Greek citizens in their own country for 400 years.
 Confused, I remember asking my parents why this woman chose to jump, and why her children had to die with her.